 Graf (AKA, the Paragraph)

+Graf is part of a general editorial shorthand that editors at newspapers, magazines, and other written publications use very often.
 For example, an editor (whether a newsroom editor or not) might tell you to fix your first graf.
-Or, an editor might write the word graf on the pages of a story you're writing to reference a paragraph he or she wants you to work on.
+Or, an editor might write the word graf on the pages of a story you're writing to reference a paragraph they want you to work on.

 Although the word is used in abundance, because the term is slang, it is not a word that would be used in a sentence.
 It would, most often, appear on the draft of a story.